PhillipKP/congenial-spoon/README.md

-Comments, issues, and grooming advice is welcome.
+Comments, issues, and grooming advice are welcome.
 You do this through the "Issues" section of this repository.

+This is very self explanatory so I will not create a Wiki for this repo. :)

--Phillip K Poon
+Phillip K Poon
+Last Updated 26 Sep 2020